OEHHA Related Links

 Local Health Officers/Departments

 LHO/LHJ must submit the pesticide illness report from the health care provider to OEHHA and DPR within seven days.
-For information on what to report and how to report, click here.
+Follow this link for information on what to report and how to report.

 - CalREDIE/PIR User Guide